Thursday, 31 January 2013

 These are supposed to be the days of our lives

-after many years shaking tears of branches,
+but after many years shaking tears of branches,

-we have become a perfect foil for tonques that bark,
+we have become a perfect foil for tonques that bark

 all of us have maddening faces now, causes to love,

-that light up corners waiting to be fed,
+lighting up corners waiting to be fed

-beyond the terminus of our governments stealth,
+beyond the terminus of governments stealth,

 one of the most singular weaknesses of the human spirit.

-A lot of us have been forgotten,
+A lot of us though who have been forgotten,

-it makes us sting, beyond their schemes
+still able to sting, beyond their schemes

 with our cracked lips, we contain the storm